Skip to main content

 Sending an Invoice

-• A PDF version of the invoice
+• a PDF version of the invoice

-• A UBL file for electronic processing
+• a UBL file for electronic processing (XML)

-• A web version of the invoice
+• a web version of the invoice

 Invoice Status